AdaCore/gnatstudio/docs/users_guide/navigation.rst

   .. index:: GNAT; ALI files

-  Sometimes GPS can't find the external files (called :file:`ALI files`) containing the cross-reference information.
-Most likely, this is either because you haven't compiled your sources yet or because the sources changed since the :file:`ALI files` were generated.
-Another possibility is that you haven't included the object directories that contain the :file:`ALI files` in the project.
+  Sometimes GPS cannot find the external files (called :file:`ALI files`) containing the cross-reference information.
+Most likely, this is either because you have not compiled your sources yet or because the sources changed since the :file:`ALI files` were generated.
+Another possibility is that you have not included the object directories that contain the :file:`ALI files` in the project.

   .. index:: separate unit
   .. index:: gnatkr

-  In addition, GPS can't automatically handle one special case, when you have separate units whose file names have been crunched by the :program:`gnatkr` command.
+  In addition, GPS cannot automatically handle one special case, when you have separate units whose file names have been crunched by the :program:`gnatkr` command.